-Of the \$4,831,730,000 in capital assets, net of accumulated depreciation, \$40,148,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
+Of the \$5,101,819,000 in capital assets, net of accumulated depreciation, \$40,058,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
 This project, which opened to traffic in March 2003, was jointly funded by CFX, the Greater Orlando Aviation Authority, the City of Orlando, Orange County, Florida, and private developers, with CFX serving as the lead agency on the project.
 The Goldenrod Road Extension extends from the previous terminus of Goldenrod Road at Narcoossee Road south to Cargo Road.

-This facility intersects SR 528 (Martin B. Andersen Beachline Expressway), east of the Orlando International Airport, at a system interchange.
-Each partner contributing to this project will be repaid through toll revenues generated by this road.
-After all operational expenses are met and the partners are reimbursed for their contributions, the toll plaza will be demolished and the roadway will be transferred to the City of Orlando.
-CFX will retain ownership of the interchange to SR 528 and certain portions of the right-of-way.
+This facility intersects SR 528 (Martin B. Andersen Beachline operating revenues (expenses) section.
+The toll revenues Expressway), east of the Orlando International Airport, at a on this non-system project are not pledged to CFX's bond system interchange.
+Each partner contributing to this project indebtedness. will be repaid through toll revenues generated by this road.
+After all operational expenses are met and the partners In December of 2019 CFX purchased the Poinciana Parkway are reimbursed for their contributions, the toll plaza will be from Osceola County.
+Poinciana Parkway is a 7.2-mile roadway demolished, and the roadway will be transferred to the City stretching from the Polk-Osceola County line to the Cypress of Orlando.
+CFX will retain ownership of the interchange to Parkway (CR 580).
+In December of 2018 CFX had assumed SR 528 and certain portions of the right-of-way. control of the Poinciana Parkway system from Osceola County and held the \$82,559,000 in capital assets as a non-system